Irish Government sends 4,000 blood bags and 50,000 masks to Ukraine

 “And you’d be surprised – there’s not as much as you might think.

-On Friday afternoon, the Government also announced 18 million euro in emergency support for hauliers, amid spiralling fuel prices partly driven by the Ukrainian conflict.
+The 18 million euro scheme to help hauliers, announced on Friday, comes amid spiralling fuel prices partly driven by the Ukrainian conflict.

 Register for free to continue reading